 The RBI regulates the money supply in the economy in various ways:

 Note that in the previous scenario, Rs.100 in reserves could support deposits of Rs.
-400. However, the banking structure would now be able to loan Rs.
+400. However, the banking structure would now be able to loan out Rs.
 300 only.
 It would have to call back some loans to meet the raised reserve demands.
-Therefore, money supply would come down.
+Therefore, the money supply would come down.

-Another significant tool by which the RBI also impacts money supply is Open Market Operations.
-Open Market Operations refers to purchasing and selling of bonds issued by the Government in the open market place.
-This buying and selling is endowed to the Central bank on behalf of the Government.
-When RBI buys a Government bond in the open market, it incurs the payment for it by giving a cheque.
+Another significant tool by which the RBI also impacts the money supply is open market operations.
+Open market operations refer to the purchasing and selling of bonds issued by the government in the open marketplace.
+This buying and selling are endowed to the central bank on behalf of the government.
+When the RBI buys a government bond in the open market, it incurs the payment for it by giving a cheque.

-Outright open market operations are perpetual in nature: when the central bank purchases these securities (thus injecting money into the structure), it is without any promise to sell them later.
-Likewise, when the central bank sells these securities (thus withdrawing money from the structure), it is without any promise to purchase them later.
+Outright open market operations are perpetual in nature.
+When the central bank purchases these securities (thus, injecting money into the structure), it is without any promise to sell them later.
+Likewise, when the central bank sells these securities (thus, withdrawing money from the structure), it is without any promise to purchase them later.
 As an outcome, the administration/incorporation of the money is of perpetual nature.